rizome-dev/flow/README.md

 the `DeepseekAgent` is a wrapper for a [samjtro/go-dsr](https://github.com/samjtro/go-dsr) client.

-all tools take a `Config` struct, which is a wrapper for all of the common information you would need in a typical tool call, and return an error.
+all `Tools` take a `Config` struct, which is a wrapper for all of the common information you would need in a typical tool call, and return an error.

 theoretically, nearly every tool will take in the previous message, do something with it, and append the results either to the messages, or to the appropriate `Resource`, which we then direct the llm to.